interactive-cookbook/alignment-models/data/README.md

 ## Corpus Version

-The data in this repository is the ARA 1.0 version of the ARA corpus.
-The updated ARA 1.1 version and an explanation about the differences is available [here](https://github.com/interactive-cookbook/ara).
+The data in this repository is the ARA 1.1 version of the ARA corpus.
+An explanation about the difference between the new ARA 1.1 version and the old ARA 1.0 version is available [here](https://github.com/interactive-cookbook/ara).

 ## Data Format